“`

 The Science Behind White Roofs

 In the height of summer, a long-established and accepted roof can reach temperatures exceeding 60°C (149°F).
 Such high temperature is because of the roof’s dark colors which absorb more sunlight.
-As the American science writer Geoff Manaugh lucidly states, “The dark esoteric of thermo kinetics is that all sunlight sooner or later turns into heat, despite what color any particular surface happens to be” (Geoff Manaugh).
+As the American science writer Geoff Manaugh lucidly states, “The dark secret of thermo kinetics is that all sunlight sooner or later turns into heat, regardless of what color any particular surface happens to be” (Geoff Manaugh).
 This high temperature later translates into warmer interiors, necessitating additional cooling which certainly adds to household costs and carbon footprints.

 In contrast, lighter color or white roofs, famously known for their high solar reflectance, most of the sunlight, cooling the building by essentially ‘bouncing back’ the sunrays.
 They absorb less heat and so lower the cooling expenses remarkably during the summer months.

-Impacts of Adopting White Roofs
+Benefits of Adopting White Roofs

 Eco-Friendly